-- ✓ A broad curriculum including career advice allowing students to choose their journey. - ✓ The use of ICT tools to enhance the engagement of and successful outcomes for, students. - Science, Technology, Engineering and Mathematics (STEM), Multidisciplinary Projects, Literacy and Numeracy and VET (Flexible Industry Pathways) programs. - ✓ Sports Academy that include a specialised entry program for high achieving student athletes in 10 sports. - ✓ Focus on Internationalism. - ✔ Provision of high quality teaching and learning for students with significant intellectual disabilities and those who are marginalised.
+- A broad knowledge-rich curriculum including career advice allowing students to choose their journey. - The use of ICT tools to enhance the engagement of and successful outcomes for, students. - Science, Technology, Engineering and Mathematics (STEM), Multidisciplinary Projects, Literacy and Numeracy and VET (Flexible Industry Pathways) programs. - Sports Academy that include a specialised entry program for high achieving student athletes in 10 sports. - ✔ Focus on Internationalism. - Providing high-quality teaching and learning for all students.